Arnaud6128/wincpctelera/README.md

 *memVideo = 0x00; // Works both for Windows and CPC
 ```

-- SDCC assembly is not supported but you can use the macro WINCPCTELERA to make an alternate C version.
+- SDCC assembly is not supported but you can use the macro WINCPCTELERA to make an alternate C version :

 ```
 #ifndef WINCPCTELERA